felipebravom/AffectiveTweets/README.md

 AffectiveTweets is a [WEKA](http://www.cs.waikato.ac.nz/~ml/weka/) package for analysing emotion and sentiment  of English written tweets developed by [Felipe Bravo-Marquez](http://www.cs.waikato.ac.nz/~fjb11/).

-The package implements WEKA filters for converting tweets contained in string attributes into feature vectors that can be fed into machine learning algorithms:
+The package implements WEKA filters for converting tweets contained in string attributes into feature vectors that can be fed into machine learning algorithms.

 ### Filters